Skip to main content

 Pick one of two modes at session start:

-• Auto-pilot mode — drop docs, glossaries, SQL history, or a metric handbook into <project>/raw/ and the agent reads them, applies its best inferences directly, and escalates to grill only on raw-vs-MDL conflicts and high-blast-radius additions (new cubes / views / relationships).
+• Auto-pilot mode: drop docs, glossaries, SQL history, or a metric handbook into <project>/raw/ and the agent reads them, applies its best inferences directly, and escalates to grill only on raw-vs-MDL conflicts and high-blast-radius additions (new cubes / views / relationships).
 It hands you a confidence-tagged audit at the end.

-Both modes only add — they never modify an existing field; contradictions are surfaced on a "please fix manually" list.
-With the wren skill installed (npx skills add Canner/WrenAI), trigger it by saying "enrich context" or "grill me on this project" — the stub fetches the guide with wren skills get enrich-context.
+Both modes only add.
+They never modify an existing field; contradictions are surfaced on a "please fix manually" list.
+With the wren skill installed (npx skills add Canner/WrenAI), trigger it by saying "enrich context" or "grill me on this project".
+The stub fetches the guide with wren skills get enrich-context.
 See the skills reference for the full breakdown.

 See also